MadCoderr/MarvelGallery/README.md

 # Development

-To start an application you need to go to [Marvel Developer Portal](https://developer.marvel.com/), make account ad get private and public key.
-Then you need to replace REPLEACE_WITH_YOUR_PUBLIC_MARVEL_KEY and REPLEACE_WITH_YOUR_PRIVATE_MARVEL_KEY in gradle.properties with your keys.
+To start an application you need to go to [Marvel Developer Portal](https://developer.marvel.com/), make account and get private and public key.
+Then you need to replace REPLEACE_WITH_YOUR_PUBLIC_MARVEL_KEY and REPLEACE_WITH_YOUR_PRIVATE_MARVEL_KEY in `gradle.properties` with your keys.
 It is enough to start and test application on AndroidStudio.